B.A., Humboldt State University; M.S., University of New Hampshire; M.A., Ph.D., Dartmouth College

 Currently studying the discrepancy of partial orders as a measure of "fairness" achievable under extension to weak or linear orders.

 Although my primary research interest is in the design of graph algorithms, I have worked in a number of other areas including finite projective geometry, matroid theory, combinatorial optimization, differential equations, and partial orders.
-Combining interests in teaching and research, I have carried out collaborative research with Wellesley undergraduates doing work in tolerance digraphs, finite element method exploration of solutions spaces for partial differential equations, and cryptography.
+Combining interests in teaching and research, I have carried out collaborative research with Wellesley undergraduates doing work in tolerance digraphs, finite element method exploration of solutions spaces for partial differential equations, interval graphs and cryptography.

 In the computer science department, I have taught courses in data structures, design and analysis of algorithms, automata and computability, complexity theory, computer networks, theory of programming languages, compiler design, computer organization and architecture, cryptography as well several different introductory courses for computer science majors and nonmajors.